 As the sport progressed, groups of divers in California like Charlie Sturgill, Jack Prodanovich, and Wally Potts began innovating and inventing new gear and equipment.
 In 1950, the International Underwater Spearfishing Association (IUSA) was born.
 Its goal was to promote spearfishing and assist in scientific and spearfishing competitive records.

 Spearfishing has come a long way since those pioneering early days.
 As technology has progressed, so has the equipment used by spearos.
 Nowadays, carbon fiber fins, low-volume dive masks, and camouflage wetsuits have made spearfishing easier and much more approachable for folks looking to get into the sport.

 Modern History of Freediving

 The film “The Big Blue” by Luc Besson brought freediving into the pop culture limelight.
 It depicted the rivalry between two legendary competitive freedivers, Jacques Mayol and Enzo Maiorca.
-Althought the film is a dramatized version of the real life story; it correctly depicts both men diving beyond 100 meters (330 feet) in competition.
+Although the film is a dramatized version of the real-life story; it correctly depicts both men diving beyond 100 meters (330 feet) in competition.
 The current freediving record holder for no limits is Herbert Nitsch.
-He dove an incredible 214 meters deep in 2007, and holds the record until this day.
+He dove an incredible 214 meters deep in 2007 and holds the record until this day.

 As you can see, incredible advances have been made in the sports of spearfishing and freediving over the past century.
 Hopefully the incredible history of spearfishing and freediving inspires you to further your own abilities!